- Antitrust and Trade Regulation

 - U.S. District Court for the Southern District of Ohio

 - Admitted to practice law only in the states listed above.

-Kara is an associate in the Vorys Columbus office, a member of the antitrust subgroup, and a member of the litigation practice group.
+Kara is a partner in the Vorys Columbus office, a member of the antitrust subgroup, and a member of the litigation practice group.
 Her practice focuses on antitrust advising and litigation, land use and eminent domain litigation, and general complex commercial and business litigation.
 Kara also has experience representing both plaintiffs and defendants in antitrust class action litigation.

 Her notable experience includes:

 - Representing a contact lens seller in defending a class action alleging antitrust claims related to keyword bidding

 - Representing a government contractor in defending a class action alleging antitrust claims related to purported no-poach and no-hire agreements

 - Obtaining a seizure order and preliminary injunctive relief under the Lanham Act against a seller of counterfeit products

 - Successfully defending and obtaining summary judgment on copyright infringement claims and obtaining an attorneys fees award resulting from same